a. Fork and clone the specified repository.

 a.
 Sketch how you might write

-but please do not look at the source code of HCompose
+but please do not look at the source code of HCompose.

 b.
-Compare your answer to the source code of HCompose
+Compare your answer to the source code of HCompose.

-Assume that VCompose
+Assume that VCompose has two fields,

 TextBlock top;